dmsgnn/software-engineering-project/README.md

-# Final Software Engineering Test 2021
+# Software Engineering Project

-The aim of the project is to implement the board game Masters of Renaissance following the Model View Controller architectural pattern for the realization of the model according to the object-oriented programming paradigm.\
+This project has been developed as part of the BSc thesis and represents the final exam of the course "Ingegneria del Software" ("Software Engineering") attended during my Bachelor's Degree (A.Y.
+2020/21) at the Polytechnic University of Milan.
+The highest possible final grade has been achieved: 30 cum Laude.

-The final result completely covers the rules defined by the game and allows us to interact with both a command line interface (CLI) and graphical (GUI), the network has been managed with the traditional socket approach.
+## Description

-### Group AM05
+Aim of the project was to design, develop, test and deploy a digital version of the board game "Master of Renaissance" by Cranio Creations in Java using the MVC pattern.\

-- #### Alessandro Curti - alessandro3.curti@mail.polimi.it
+The final result completely covers the rules defined by the game and it can be used with both a command line interface (CLI) or a graphical user interface (GUI), the network has been managed with the traditional socket approach.

-- #### Giovanni Demasi - giovanni.demasi@mail.polimi.it
+### Group
-- #### Vittorio Antigio Dall'Oglio - vittorioantigio.dalloglio@mail.polimi.it
+The project has been developed by me and two other students: Alessandro Curti and Vittorio Antigio Dall'Oglio.

 ## Documentation
 The following documentation includes documents made for the design of the problem.